 Tragically, Mr No Ears died in captivity before his time after being abducted from his colony by kidnappers asking for money.
 It was a sad end for a much-loved cat with a worldwide following, and Carol Lee's book is an enduring tribute to his memory.

-Here in the UK, we have an additional celebration, Guy Fawkes' Night on November 5th with bonfires, fireworks and other festivities.
+But there's often lots of unusual activity and it can be a confusing time for pets.
+Here in the UK we have an additional celebration, Guy Fawkes' Night, on November 5th with bonfires, fireworks and other festivities.
 However, what used to be a one-day event has turned into several weeks of firework displays which start towards the end of October and continue well into November.

 But whether you're celebrating on October 31st, November 5th, or some other time completely - all of it can cause a great deal of extra stress and anxiety for our pets.